Anna Dymna: Charity work

 Dymna has been involved in charity for many years.
+She actively participated in the activities of the Civic Committee for the Salvation of Krakow, being the voice of those who wanted to preserve the historic appearance of the city.
 In 1999 she started co-operation with the St. Brother Albert Foundation which organizes charity performances with therapists and their disabled charges.
 Two years later she originated the "Albertiana" National Festival of Theatre and Musical Works of Disabled Persons.

 Finally, in the year 2003 Dymna established her own charity foundation, called Mimo Wszystko ("Against the Odds") which aims at improvement in the living conditions of the poor and disabled people.
 This aim is to be achieved by gradual diminishment of mental barriers that exist between the disabled and the healthy citizens of society, as well as by equalising opportunities for them.

 Dymna is also the co-author of a TV program Spotkajmy się ("Let's meet"), in which she talks with her ill and disabled guests about "love, acceptance, loneliness, happiness, faith and hope".
 The program is produced in an intimate and peaceful atmosphere.

 She also supported actions focused on help for the refugees from Kosovo.

 Personal life

-Dymna was married to artist Wiesław Dymny from 1973 until his death in 1978.
+Dymna was married to artist Wiesław Dymny from 1971 until his death in 1978.
 She often emphasized the impact her first husband had on her, owing to his colourful personality.
 On the 20th anniversary of his death, she asked Big Cyc, the favourite band of her son, to write three songs on the basis of Wiesław Dymny's texts.

 She remarried in 1983 to Zbigniew Szota and they had a son, Michał (born 1985).
 They divorced in 1989.
 Later on she got married for the third time.
 Her current husband, Krzysztof Orzechowski, is an actor and theatre director.